 SSCI has a track record of solving structures from powder data.
 Although we have experience with synchrotron data, in most cases good results can be obtained using our in-house high resolution XRPD data.

 The structure solution is performed by a computational method called simulated annealing in which the molecular structure is used as the input model and the conformation, orientation, and position of the molecule is varied until a plausible solution is found.
 Larger, flexible molecules and multi-component crystals require more computational time.
 SSCI has a parallel implementation for structure solution.
-The more complicated ketoconazole cocrystals showcased in the application note were solved in overnight calculations.

 The major caveat, in comparison to structure determination from single crystals, is that the absolute configuration cannot be determined from powder data due to the overlap of the Friedel pair intensities needed for that analysis.
 SSCI recommends performing additional experimental testing to confirm the molecular structure and the composition in case of solvated crystals using vibrational spectroscopy.